-The BTEC First Award in Sport consists of one unit of work which is externally examined, and three units of coursework.
-It is designed to give pupils in-depth knowledge in a number of different topics in sport and fitness.
+The BTEC Tech Award in Sport consists of three units of work, one of which is externally assessed and two units that are coursework based.
+It is designed to give students an in-depth knowledge of a number of different topics in sport and fitness.

 Key Stage 5

 BTEC Level 3 National Extended Certificate in Sport